-More than 2700 exotic plant and 73 exotic animal species have been introduced into Australia, severely impacting agriculture systems, urban areas and the natural environment.
+More than 2700 exotic plant and 73 exotic animal species have been introduced into Australia which severely impact agriculture systems, urban areas, and the natural environment.

 Giant rat’s tail grass

 Native to central and southern Africa, Giant rat’s tail (GRT) grass is a robust, upright perennial grass that grows in large tussocks.
 GRT grass can produce approximately 80,000 seeds per square meter with 90% seed viability.
 Read more

 Hymenachne amplexicaulis, native to South America, was introduced as a ponded pasture grass for cattle fodder during the dry seasons.
 However this plant is highly invasive invading lagoons, wetlands, rivers, creeks and table drains.
 Read more ..